PasamonteG/SQLDI_Install/02-SQLDI_V13.md

 All the jobs used for deployment of SDI in this worked example were saved to PDS ***IBMUSER.SDISETUP***
 ![sdisetup](sqldiimages/sdisetup.JPG)

+We need to include how to connect to environment here.

 ![duck1](sqldiimages/duck1.JPG) **Verify the AI libraries are mounted at the right path.**

 You can use SMPE to check whether the following maintainance has been applied to the z/OS and Db2 CSI target zones.
+We are not going to cover this part here as it was already done for you.
+Keep this information as a reference if you need to use afterwards.

 ```
 IBM z/OS 2.5 or 2.4.